johannesvollmer/exrs/GUIDE.md

 The pixel type can be any combination of `f16`, `f32`, `u32` or `Sample` values, in a tuple with as many entries as there are channels.
 The `Sample` type is a dynamic enum over the other types, which allows you to keep the original sample type of each image.

-_Note: Currently, only up to 8 channels are supported, which is an implementation problem.
+_Note: Currently, up to 32 channels are supported, which is an implementation problem.
-Open an issue if this is not enough for your use case._
+Open an issue if this is not enough for your use case.
+Alternatively, you can always use `all_channels()`, which has no limitations._

 ####RGBA Channels
-For rgba images, there is a predefined simpler alternative to `specific_channels` called `rgba_channels`.
+For rgba images, there is a predefined simpler alternative to `specific_channels` called `rgb_channels` and `rgba_channels`.
-It works just the same as `specific_channels`, but you don't need to specify the names of the channels explicitly.
+It works just the same as `specific_channels` and , but you don't need to specify the names of the channels explicitly.

 ```rust
 fn main(){